Monotonic Queue to Solve Sliding Window Problems

 1. Building the Solution Framework

-Before introducing the API of the "monotonic queue" data structure, let's compare the standard API of a regular queue with the API implemented by a monotonic queue:
+Before introducing the API of the "monotonic queue" data structure, let's compare the standard API of a regular queue with the API implemented by the monotonic queue:

 // API for a regular queue